Medicare

 - Younger than 65 with a qualifying disability.

-- Any age with a diagnosis of End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant).
+- Any age with End-Stage Renal Disease (ESRD) or Lou Gehrig's disease (ALS).

 Medicare Coverage